We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Why it’s Great

-Ride Concepts may not have the same brand recognition as Five Ten, but the relatively new company from Nevada is off to an impressive start.
-Updated for 2023, the budget-friendly flat pedal Livewire gets a boost in traction by employing the company’s slightly softer and grippier “MAX GRIP” outsole (previous generations used their “HIGH GRIP” rubber compound).
-The new model also drops the D30 impact-absorbing insole, which is likely a cost-cutting effort.
-While some may be saddened by this news, we’ll happily take better flat pedal grip over a more protective insole.
+Recently updated, the wallet-friendly Livewire gets a boost in traction thanks to the company’s slightly softer and grippier “MAX GRIP” outsole (previous generations used their harder “HIGH GRIP” rubber compound).
+The new model also drops the D30 impact-absorbing insole, which is likely a cost-cutting measure.
+And while some may be saddened by this news, we’ll happily take better grip over a more protective insole.
 Other notable features include a gusseted tongue, which helps to provide a lock-in feel, and the elastic lace keepers do a great job of keeping things tidy.
-All things considered, the Ride Concepts Livewire is a heck of a flat pedal mountain bike shoe for just over $100.
+All things considered, the Ride Concepts Livewire is a heck of a flat pedal mountain bike shoe.

 How it Compares